neelansh15/pollen-protocol/docs/reference-modules/LimitedRewardsExponential.md

-# Limited Rewards Exponential
+# Limited Rewards Exponentially Decreasing

 Distribute token rewards on repost to the first `n` users from the profile owner's wallet.
-The rewards will be decreasing exponentially according to the formula:
+The amount of rewards will be decreasing exponentially per new mint according to the formula:

 **y = 2<sup>-x</sup>**